- This introductory guide provides a short summary of what responsible investment is and how it can be done.

-It also addresses some common misconceptions about what responsible investment is, and what it entails.
+- It also addresses some common misconceptions about what responsible investment involves and provides further reading throughout.

 Why invest responsibly?

 Several related, and in some cases overlapping, forces are driving the growth of responsible investment.
 These include:

 Increasing amounts of industry and academic research indicate that there is a relationship between ESG issues and financial performance.
 PRI-commissioned research has also found that engaging with companies on ESG issues can create value for the businesses and their investors by encouraging better risk management and more sustainable practices.

 Examples of financially material ESG incidents and sustainability issues

 2019: A dam owned by the mining company Vale collapsed.
 The disaster resulted in the deaths of at least 270 people and caused extensive damage to the local community and environment.
 The company has paid over US$7bn to settle related claims.

 2020: The payments firm Wirecard filed for insolvency amid accusations of accounting fraud linked to corporate governance failings.

 2020: The World Health Organization declared the COVID-19 outbreak a global pandemic.
 Limited investment in pandemic preparedness by governments, companies and other institutions prior to the outbreak contributed to a sharp contraction in global GDP.

 2022: A French court upheld charges of complicity in crimes against humanity against the cement company Lafarge in relation to actions it took to keep its €680m plant in Syria operating following the outbreak of civil war.